Jatinverma9728/one-place/README.md

 Transparent Pricing: Detailed pricing information for each service helps users make informed decisions without hidden costs.
 Secure Payments: Integrated with multiple payment gateways to offer hassle-free and secure transactions.
 Customer Support:

-Live Chat: A built-in chatbox allows customers to instantly connect with support for inquiries or issues.
-Feedback & Ratings: Customers can rate services and leave reviews to help others make informed choices.
+Live chat.

 Promotions & Offers:

-Regular discounts and seasonal offers available to attract more users and ensure loyalty.
+Regular discounts and seasonal offers  are available to attract more users and ensure loyalty.